Changes To The South Australian Succession Act

 Estate Planning Is Kindness

-Time and kindness.
-This is the story about the woman who helped me become a lawyer.
+Estate Planning built on time and kindness This is the story of the woman who helped me become a lawyer.
 The woman who showed me the work I do in estate planning is a valuable and vital gift to my community.
 Earlier this year the death of my Nana hit me hard.
-She was one of the […]
+She was one of the most important women in my life.
+I keep a photo of her on my desk to remind me […]

 Good will making